Beastwick18/nyaa/docs/clients/transmission.md

 [client.transmission]
 base_url = "http://localhost:9091/transmission/rpc" # required
-username = "user" # all optional here and below are optional password = "pass" use_magnet = true labels = [ # must not contain commas in any of the labels
+username = "user" # all optional here and below password = "pass" use_magnet = true
+labels = [ # must not contain commas in any of the labels